-Note: Jeff Murray and I posted this last Christmas–I thought it would be fun to dig it out of the archives for this Christmas as well.
+Note: Jeff Murray and I posted at Christmas in 2014–I thought it would be fun to dig it out of the archives once again.
 Enjoy!

 I am 8 years old.
 Some of my little friends say there is no shortwave.
 Uncle DX Dash! says, “If you see it on the SWLing Post, it’s so.”
 Please tell me the truth, is there a shortwave?